belasi01/Cops/README.md

 you got a message explaining how to launch the processing with the different options proposed by `cops.go()`.
 By default, the options **interactive, ASCII and CLEAN.FILES** are set to FALSE.
-I strongly recommanded to first set the working directory (i.e. a folder where you put the COPS data for a given station) using `setwd()` and than type `cops.go()`.
-See what happen.
+I strongly recommand to first set the working directory (i.e. a folder where you put the COPS data for a given station) using `setwd()` and than type `cops.go()`.
+See what happens.

 ``` r
 setwd("/data/ProjetX/L2/20500619_StationY1/cops")